koheinelson/Auto-Poem-Generator/README.md

 # Todo

-Fix bug where the same line appears more than once in the poem Make a dropdown to select between different authors Web version
+Fix bug where the same line appears more than once in the poem <br>
+Make a dropdown to select between different authors <br>
+Web version <br>